armand-colin/storaje/README.md

 console.log(observer.value) // null, even though the object with the id "4" would be a match
 ```

-To avoid this behaviour, you can wrap an `observerAll` around an `ObserverReduced.first`, like this:
+To avoid this behaviour, you can wrap an `observerAll` around an `ObserverMapper`, taking only the first element of the array - or null:

 ```ts
 const store = new Store<{ id: string, size: number }>()